 - Have a stable job.

 - Access to a co-signer with those characteristics, if that doesn’t sound like you.

-Note; Refinancing federal student loans into a private loan means losing consumer protections specific to federal loans.
-Those include the option to tie payments to income and opportunities for loan forgiveness.
+Note; Refinancing federal student loans into a private loan implies sacrificing federal loan-specific consumer protections.
+These include the option of tying payments to income and loan repayment opportunities.

-The goal with this process is not only to get the ease of a single payment, but to receive a lower interest rate based on your financial history.
+The goal of this method is not only to make a single payment simpler, but also to get a lower interest rate based on your financial background.